pathway27/bookr-mod-vita/notes.md

 extern void APIENTRY glutMainLoop(void) OPENGL_DEPRECATED(10_0, 10_9);
 ```

+NOTE: Now OpenGL is deprecated in favour of Metal on MacOS.

 ## Data files on Platform

 We use have user.xml to store configuration info.
 This will be in: